MSKazemi/Vagrant-Kubernetes-ROS2-Deployment/README.md

 This command will read the ``Vagrantfile`` in your current directory and create the VMs as specified.
 It will also execute the provisioning scripts defined in the ``Vagrantfile`` to install necessary packages, set up the Kubernetes cluster, and join the worker nodes to the cluster.

 After running this command, you should have a fully functional Kubernetes cluster ready for use!

+### Kubeadm

+The Kubernetes cluster in this project is set up using `kubeadm`.
+The `kubeadm` tool is used in the `create_cluster.sh` script to initialize the control plane node with the command `sudo kubeadm init --apiserver-advertise-address=192.168.56.10 --pod-network-cidr=10.244.0.0/16`.

+After the control plane node is initialized, a join command is generated with `kubeadm token create --print-join-command` and saved to `/vagrant/join-command.sh`.
+This command is used to join the worker nodes to the cluster.

+The `kubeadm` tool is also installed on all nodes as part of the provisioning process defined in the `Vagrantfile` and the `kubeadm_kubelet_kubectl.sh` script.

 ## Container Network Interface Plugin